PritamChakrabortyShuvo/Linux/Linux-Commands.md

 32. [Administration – File Permissions](#administration--file-permissions)

 ### Listing Files & Directories
 This command lists files and directories.
-Essential for file navigation in Linux
+Essential for file navigation in Linux.

+Get list of files and directories, but it may not show hidden files.
 ```bash
     ls
 ```
-Get list of files and directories, but it may not show hidden files.

 **Note :** Hidden files in Linux were created with **`.`** filename

+Get list of hidden files and directories.
 ```bash
     ls -a
 ```
-Get list of hidden files and directories.
+Get list of files with long format, usually shows properties of a file.
 ```bash
      ls -l
 ```
-Get list of files with long format, usually shows properties of a file.
+Get list of all files and directories, including hidden ones, in detailed format.
 ```bash
      ls -al
 ```
-Get list of all files and directories, including hidden ones, in detailed format
+Get list of files and directories sorted by modification time, with the most recently modified items appearing first.
 ```bash
     ls -t
 ```
-Get list of files and directories sorted by modification time, with the most recently modified items appearing first.

 ### Creating Files
 We can create files in Linux in multiple ways/commands.
 As a basic  we always use **`touch`** command to create a file.
+Creates an empty text file.
 ```bash
      touch file_name.txt
 ```
-Creates an empty text file.
+*`touch`* command can create multiple files as shown.
 ```bash
     touch text.txt lambda.py
 ```
-*`touch`* command can create multiple files as shown.

 **Note :** In Linux we don’t have any file extensions.
 Extensions we may use it for our understanding.

 ### Remove Files